hardkoro/cv/README.md

 <summary>Tasks & Achievements</summary>

-  - Lead a project to architect, design and develop a system for managing warehouse space allocation system
+- 🚩 led a project to architect, design and develop a system for managing warehouse space allocation system
+  - ✅ picking and replenishment SPIs (second-per-item) decreased
+  - ✅ warehouse space utilization increased
+  - ✅ nuber of errors decreased
+  - ✅ capacity estimation improved
+  - ✅ the flexible design allows to adjust the system for the needs of specific warehouse type, market and/or site

-  - Manage the gradual roll-out of the new warehouse space allocation system and deprecation of the old one
+- 🚩 managed the gradual roll-out of the new warehouse space allocation system and deprecation of the old one
+  - ✅ seamless system transition
+  - ✅ minimized downtime
+  - ✅ user satisfaction increased without dropping in the roll-out period

-  - Manage cross-departmental projects on improving the overall workflow within the Supply Chain domain
+- 🚩 managed cross-departmental projects on improving the overall workflow within the Supply Chain domain
+  - ✅ cross-department workflows streamlined
+  - ✅ bottlenecks and operational costs reduced

-  - Introduce event-driven integration to external services to the warehouse space allocation system using RabbitMQ
+- 🚩 introduced event-driven integration to external services to the warehouse space allocation system using RabbitMQ
+  - ✅ system agility and decision-making speed improved

-  - Integrate warehouse space allocation system with prediction-based forecasts from external service
+- 🚩 integrated warehouse space allocation system with prediction-based forecasts from external service
+  - ✅ warehouse space utilization increased
+  - ✅ stockout reduced

-  - Create an ETL-service to transform SKU data from external service into the warehouse space allocation system
+- 🚩 created an ETL-service to transform SKU data from external service into the warehouse space allocation system
+  - ✅ product handling accuracy and capacity estimation increased
+  - ✅ re-usable streamlined process

-  - Automate printing of the warehouse labels, reduce paper utilization
+- 🚩 automated printing of the warehouse labels
+  - ✅ number of picking and replenishment errors decreased
+  - ✅ paper utilization reduced

 </details>